-Eastern Michigan University, jointly with the Eagle Flight Centre, is authorized by the Federal Aviation Administration (FAA) to certify graduates as eligible to apply for the restricted privileges of an Airline Transport Pilot (ATP) certificate.
-Graduates with a bachelor’s degree in Aviation Flight Technology may apply for an ATP with only 1,000 hours of flight time, as opposed to the standard requirement of 1,500 hours.
+EMU, with it’s flight school partner Eagle Flight Centre, is authorized by the Federal Aviation Administration to certify graduates as eligible to apply for the restricted Airline Transport Pilot (ATP) certificate.
+This lets our graduates apply for an ATP with only 1,000 hours of flight time, as opposed to the standard requirement of 1,500 hours.

-Our Bachelor of Science in Aviation Management prepares graduates for business and supervisory positions in the aviation industry.
-The curriculum includes courses designed to provide aviation mangers with a strong foundation in areas such as passenger safety, airline operations, airport planning, logistics, and sound business practices.
+Our Bachelor of Science in Aviation Management Technology prepares graduates for business and supervisory positions in the aviation industry.
+The curriculum includes courses designed to provide aviation managers with a strong foundation in areas of passenger safety, airline operations, airport planning, logistics, industry trends, finance, and sound business practices.

-EMU’s Aircraft Dispatch curriculum prepares you to become an FAA-licensed aircraft dispatcher.
+Eastern Michigan University’s Aircraft Dispatch curriculum prepares you to become an FAA-certificated aircraft dispatcher.
 Aircraft dispatchers work with management and flight crews to ensure safe flight operations, and to enhance efficiency within flight departments.
 Dispatchers are responsible for flight planning, aircraft weight and balance, weather planning, fuel calculations, and other critical aspects of flight operations.

 Learn more about the dispatch concentration by visiting the catalog.